ed-barberis/fso_cco_lab_guide/content/30_CNAO_UI_Exploration/31_Explore_Infrastructure/_index.md

 ## Introduction

 In the area of cloud-native applications, the Kubernetes cluster serves as a crucial foundation for your deployed services.
-Familiarizing yourself with CNAO's monitoring capabilities will give you a comprehensive overview of the [Kubernetes domain and its associated entities](https://docs.appdynamics.com/fso/cloud-native-app-obs/en/kubernetes-and-app-service-monitoring/entities/kubernetes-entities) such as namespaces, workloads, pods, and containers.
-This introduction to monitoring with CNAO will guide you through the process of observing the health, performance, and intricacies of your Kubernetes cluster.
+Familiarizing yourself with CCO's monitoring capabilities will give you a comprehensive overview of the [Kubernetes domain and its associated entities](https://docs.appdynamics.com/fso/cloud-native-app-obs/en/kubernetes-and-app-service-monitoring/entities/kubernetes-entities) such as namespaces, workloads, pods, and containers.
+This introduction to monitoring with CCO will guide you through the process of observing the health, performance, and intricacies of your Kubernetes cluster.

-You will learn about various entities and their relationships within the Kubernetes domain of the CNAO platform.
+You will learn about various entities and their relationships within the Kubernetes domain of the CCO platform.

 ## Navigate the Kubernetes Domain
 You will learn to identify and analyze the important metrics, understand the relationships between the various entities, and use this knowledge to maintain a robust and efficient cloud infrastructure.
-Whether you want to troubleshoot potential issues or optimize resource allocation, CNAO will provide you with the insights you need to keep your Kubernetes environment running smoothly.
+Whether you want to troubleshoot potential issues or optimize resource allocation, CCO will provide you with the insights you need to keep your Kubernetes environment running smoothly.

-<span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Navigate to your CNAO tenant via the **CNAO Tenant URL**.
+<span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Navigate to your CCO tenant via the **CCO Tenant URL**.

 <span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Go to the **Observe** page and click the **Clusters** entity within the Kubernetes domain.

 ![image](/images/31_explore_ui/ui_cluster_initial.png)

-<span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Adjust the view to specifically target your cluster by appending `&& attributes(k8s.cluster.name) = 'cnao_lab_id'` to the existing filter.
-Ensure you replace *cnao_lab_id* with the actual environment variable from your Cloud9 environment.
+<span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Adjust the view to specifically target your cluster by appending `&& attributes(k8s.cluster.name) = 'cco_lab_id'` to the existing filter.
+Ensure you replace *cco_lab_id* with the actual environment variable from your Cloud9 environment.

 ![image](/images/31_explore_ui/ui_cluster_filtered.png)

 In the Observe and list views, filters allow you to tailor your display to show only the entities and data of interest.
-Cloud Native Application Observability enables filtering based on:
+Cisco Cloud Observability enables filtering based on:

 - Attributes
 - EntityStatus